 Smoothies seem like a healthy choice for your kids, but are they really?

-When done right—more on that later—they can be a healthy, nutritious option.
+When done right, smoothies can be a healthy, nutritious option.
 The health benefits of smoothies for kids are the same as eating real, whole foods:

 THE GREEN SMOOTHIE PROJECT: ENCOURAGING KIDS TO EAT HEALTHY